 How do we know this?

 While hanging on the cross, Jesus asked John to be her caretaker (John 19:26-27).
+Basically, John was to become a son to her and be responsible for her.
 If she had a husband, Jesus would have no need to appoint someone to take care of her.

 Mary gets to see Jesus after he is raised from the dead as she was among those in the upper room (Acts 1:12-14).